-The longitudinal profile of river is one of the main components of the fluvial system, which is result from the interaction between lithology, tectonics, fluvial incision and base level change.
-The longitudinal profile of the rivers that are in a Equilibrium state have concave form, but several factors cause changes to the longitudinal profile of the river, including, lowering base level, rock resistance, structural control, sediment input, non-fluvial processes, bed load effects, human changes and insufficient time.
+The longitudinal profile of river is one of the main components of the fluvial system.
+It is result from the interaction between lithology, tectonics, fluvial incision and base level change.
+The longitudinal profile of the rivers that are in a Equilibrium state have concave form, but several factors cause changes to the longitudinal profile of the river, including lowering base level, rock resistance, structural control, sediment input, non-fluvial processes, bed load effects, and human changes.
 Alborz Mountains are considered as one of the geomorphological zone of Iran, which geological, climatological and vegetation characteristics have created a special geographic landscape.
-In this study, longitudinal profiles of the northern Alborz rivers (Mazandaran province), which are part of the Caspian Sea basin, have been investigated.
-The aim of this research is to quantitatively analyze the longitudinal profile of the rivers in the region.
+In this study, longitudinal profiles of the northern Alborz rivers (Mazandaran province), as part of the Caspian Sea basin, have been investigated in this research.
+The aim of this research is to make a quantitative analysis of the longitudinal profile of the rivers in the region.

-The northern Alborz rivers are not smoothly concave profiles and there are numerous knickpoints in their longitudinal profiles.
-In all cases, the best fit (R2) of regression has been matched with polynomial equations of degrees 2, 3 and 4. the coefficient of determination of these regression equations was very high (>0.96).
-Some of rivers such as Kheyrood, Kojur and Noor have a convex profile with concavity index of -4, -4, and -11respectively.
-A number of other rivers such as Tajen, Babol, Sardabrood and Chalakrood with CI 8, 7.5, 9 and 8 respectively have more concavity than other rivers.
+The northern Alborz Rivers do not have smooth concave profiles and there are numerous knickpoints in their longitudinal profiles.
+In all cases, the best fit (R2) of regression has been matched with polynomial equations of degrees 2, 3 and 4.
+The coefficient of determination of these regression equations was very high (>0.96).
+Some of the rivers such as Kheyrood, Kojur and Noor have a convex profile with concavity index of -4, -4, and -11, respectively.
+A number of other rivers such as Tajen, Babol, Sardabrood and Chalakrood with CI 8, 7.5, 9 and 8, respectively, have more concavity than other rivers.